 THE UNIFORM, is a story about the darker side of the school uniform.
 It appears in Her Majesty, an anthology of 21 stories by women, edited by Jackie Gay and Emma Hargrave and published by the wonderful Tindal Street Press.

 TEN-YEARS-OLD is an ancient story with a distinctly modern twist set in a flooded marshlands of Much Wenlock.
 It was a BBC Radio 4 and West Midlands Readers Network commission, and was written after consultation with the readers group at the wonderful Wenlock Books.
-It was broadcast on BBC Radio in March 2008.
+It was broadcast on BBC Radio 4.

 You can read a blog post written by the bookshop about the writing process here.